 The second project utilizes the tools developed in the first project.
-The students work in groups of three or four members and address the measured response of two simple mechanical systems.
-The first is a simple single DOF mass, spring dashpot system and the second is a cantilevered beam.
-The students are asked to measure the response of both systems due to impulsive or displacement inputs and then develop analytical models to characterize each system.
-Measurements are made using an assortment of different devices including strain gage, LVDT, eddy-current probe, laser, accelerometer, etc. These are all devices that have been used in assorted lab experiments from their Mechanical Engineering Laboratory courses.
+The students work in groups of three or four members and address the measured response of two simple mechanical systems a simple single DOF mass-spring-dashpot system and a cantilevered beam.
+The students must measure the dynamic response of each system and develop a dynamic model to characterize the system.

+Measurements can be made using an assortment of different devices including strain gage, LVDT, eddy-current probe, laser, accelerometer, etc. The students are allowed to determine which devices they may use to acquire the data - no particular device is required or recommended.
+All the devices have been used in previous lab experiments from their Mechanical Engineering Laboratory courses.
 Therefore, the students are generally familiar with most, if not all, of these measuring devices.
 However, each of these measuring devices has its own personality (sensitivity to noise, drift, bias, and other measurement problems).
 In addition, the mechanical system to be measured has many of its own personality issues (some of which are not easy to address).
 Both mechanical systems are defined by some unknown physical characteristics.
-The simple single DOF system will be discussed first followed by the cantilever beam.

-III.2.a Single DOF System
+Each system is discussed separately in the next two sections.

+III.2.A SINGLE DOF SYSTEM

-The simple mass, spring, dashpot system poses many hurdles in the development of the dynamic model of the system.
+The simple mass-spring-dashpot system is a classic model that is treated extensively in any dynamic systems course.
+However, in an analytically based lecture format, problems are generally posed with very deterministic results.
+The actual measurement of a system, however, poses many hurdles in the development of the dynamic model of the system.
 The system is shown in a photo as well as schematically drawn in Figure 3.
-The moving mass characteristics must be determined.
-The exact materials are not given so the students have various mechanisms to determine the weight - the most obvious is to weigh the parts.
+The specific physical system values are not provided.
+The students must determine these properties themselves.